pyccel/pyccel/doc/pyccel.rst

 Dynamic *vs* Static typing
 __________________________

-Since our aim is to generate code in a low-level language, which is in most cases of static typed, we will have to *enforce* the given *Python* variables to mimic, in some sens, static types.
-This can be done by including the concept of *constructors* that can be implemented easily in order to still run your code inside *Python* .
+Since our aim is to generate code in a low-level language, which is in most cases of static typed, we will have to devise an alternative way to construct/find the appropriate type of a given variable.
+This can be done by including the concept of *constructors* or use specific *headers* to assist *Pyccel* in finding/infering the appropriate type.

 Let's explain this more precisely; we consider the following code